Skip to Content

 4. Edit the target field mappings

-Edit the script on each target field to write the name and content to global variables, then report the global variable values in the operation log.
+Add a script to each target field to write the name and content to global variables, then report the global variable values in the operation log.

 For the name field, enter this script: